 How to create a SQL Server view to display specific columns from an existing table?
 Consider a view as a virtual table defined by a SQL query.
 It’s a set of columns and rows from a table.
-A user defined view is a view created by a SQL Server developer.
+A user defined view is a object managed by a SQL Server developer.

-- Indexed views (it’s a materialized view that needs to be refreshed)
+- Indexed views (it’s a materialized view that needs to be refreshed like a table)

 - Partitioned views